neinAlkem/neinAlkem/README.md

 - Hi!
 My name is Baghas Rizaluddin, a student at Universitas Brawijaya
 - If you'd like to connect with me, you can reach me through email 📫[bagasrizal.work@gmail.com].
-- An antusiast learner of **data engineering-analytics, infrastructure-platform, and cyber engineering**
+- An antusiast learner of **data engineering-analytics, infrastructure-platform, AI-IOTR, and cyber engineering**

-Nice to meet you!
+Nice to e-meet you!

 ### Connect with me: